- This event has passed.

 Tuesday, April 20 @ 8:00 am – Thursday, April 29 @ 12:00 pm

-Association of Research Libraries (ARL) member representatives and staff will gather virtually April 20–April 29, 2021, for the 178th Association Meeting, to be convened by ARL President John Culshaw, the Jack B. King University Librarian at the University of Iowa.
+Association of Research Libraries (ARL) member representatives, guests, and staff gathered virtually April 20–April 29, 2021, for the 178th Association Meeting, convened by ARL President John Culshaw, the Jack B. King University Librarian at the University of Iowa.

 The Big Pivot: Disruption, Discovery, Transformation